LPL, other brokers suspend sales of Schorsch-backed REITs

-NEW YORK (Reuters) - Problems at real estate investment trust giant American Realty Capital Properties ARCP.O escalated on Tuesday when LPL Financial Holdings (LPLA.O) said it will temporarily prohibit its almost 14,000 brokers from selling products sponsored by ARCP and RCS Capital Corp RCAP.N.
+NEW YORK, Nov 4 (Reuters) - Problems at real estate investment trust giant American Realty Capital Properties escalated on Tuesday when LPL Financial Holdings said it will temporarily prohibit its almost 14,000 brokers from selling products sponsored by ARCP and RCS Capital Corp.

 American Realty Capital and RCS Capital are separate companies, but both were founded by REIT magnate Nicholas Schorsch, chairman and former chief executive of ARCP and executive chairman of RCS Capital.